Alex Bregman Player Props: Astros vs. Guardians

-On Monday, Alex Bregman (hitting .324 in his past 10 games) and the Houston Astros play the Cleveland Guardians, whose starting pitcher will be Noah Syndergaard.
+On Tuesday, Alex Bregman (batting .306 in his past 10 games) and the Houston Astros play the Cleveland Guardians, whose starting pitcher will be Gavin Williams.
 First pitch is at 8:10 PM ET.

 Alex Bregman Game Info & Props vs. the Guardians